onlymanes/onlymanes-blog/index.md

 layout: home
 ---

-> Welcome to onlymanes Blog！Here lists my articles.
+> Welcome to onlymanes Blog!
+There lists my articles.

 <ul>
   {% for post in site.posts %}